 That’s not to say that you should only recruit your actual customers for a study – after all, you’ll want to grow the number of new customers using your product, however there are people you’ll want to filter in or out, depending on what you’re trying to achieve.

 Ready to begin?
 Let’s start with the basics…

 With huge thanks to Chris Spooner (our Resourcing Project Manager), Clare Burroughs (our Customer Marketing Manager), Becca Kennedy (Human Factors Psychologist and author of excellent UX articles) and Andrea Peer (our VP Product Strategy of Research) for their invaluable input.

 What is a screener question?

-Before running any kind of usability test, you’ll want to find people to participate.
+Before running any kind of user testing platform, you’ll want to find people to participate.
 People who will carry out the tasks you sent them.

 A screener (or screener question) is an opportunity for you to have bit more control over who carries out your test before they begin.

 This will also help you filter out anybody who wouldn’t necessarily be right for it.

 For instance, if you’re testing the navigation of a website that has a sole audience of civil engineers, and you want to make sure all the relevant categories are represented and sit in the right menu, there’s little point in recruiting a load of people who literally just this second had to Google the term ‘civil engineers’.

 Therefore you’ll want to find out what level of knowledge a participant has around civil engineering terms.